sethforprivacy/sethforprivacy.com/content/posts/privacy-first-steps.md

   - [Opt Out episode on Whoogle](https://optoutpod.com/episodes/s2e12-whoogle/)
 - [Kagi](https://kagi.com/)
   - Kagi.com is a search engine with a new and refreshing take on things - instead of paying with your data or your eyes via ads, you simply... pay!
 Kagi has multiple paid plans (which can be paid in Bitcoin!) and has been my go-to lately as it performs extremely well and is completely ad-free.
+  - NOTE: One major downside with an account-based search platform is that your searches can be easily tied back to your account.
+If you use Kagi, be sure to pay with Bitcoin, use an email alias, etc.

 ### 7. Switch yourself and your friends/family to a more private messaging service/app